jjvanzon/Circular-Language-Spec/constructs-drafts/input-output/input-output-parameter-passing.md

 ### From the Original Symbol Documentation from 2004

-#### Procedure Parameters
+#### Command Parameters

-Procedures can have *parameters*: instructions passed along with the procedure that make the procedure behave differently.
+Commands can have *parameters*: instructions passed along with the command that make the command behave differently.
 The __Button .
-Set Text__ procedure, for instance, has a __Text__ parameter, which indicates what the new text of the button might be.
+Set Text__ command, for instance, has a __Text__ parameter, which indicates what the new text of the button might be.

 Text is an *idea*.
 It is an *object*.
 It is *objects* that serve as parameters.

 ![](images/Input%20Output%20Parameter%20Passings.059.jpeg)

-The procedure can do whatever it wants with the parameters passed to it.
-All it really can do with it is again pass the parameter to another procedure *or* call procedures of the parameter.
+The command can do whatever it wants with the parameters passed to it.
+All it really can do with it is again pass the parameter to another command *or* call commands of the parameter.

-*Pass the Text parameter on to the next procedure (Format Text):*
+*Pass the Text parameter on to the next command (Format Text):*
 ![](images/Input%20Output%20Parameter%20Passings.060.jpeg)

-*Call the a procedure of the Text parameter:*
+*Call the a command of the Text parameter:*
 ![](images/Input%20Output%20Parameter%20Passings.061.jpeg)

 The terms *parameter* and *argument* are often intermixed.
-For now you can assume that a parameter is a setting of a procedure and an argument is the value that it holds.
+For now you can assume that a parameter is a setting of a command and an argument is the value that it holds.
 That’s not the entire truth, though, but I’ll save the exact meaning for later.

 ##### Input, Output and Throughput Parameters

-Parameters are commonly input (instructions) for a procedure.
+Parameters are commonly input (instructions) for a command.
 Parameters can also be output (returned results).
-They make a procedure return something to the caller.
+They make a command return something to the caller.
 One of the output parameters can be appointed to be *the* return value, which makes it sort of like the main output parameter.
 Some parameters can be input, and then output again.
-Then the procedure uses the parameter, transforms it and gives it back in the transformed state.
+Then the command uses the parameter, transforms it and gives it back in the transformed state.
 These parameters are called throughput parameters, or in-out parameters.
-There are also objects in a procedure that are only used locally.
+There are also objects in a command that are only used locally.
 Those are not usually called parameters, but sooner called *local objects*.

 #### Get and Set are Inseparable